-Turnitin on Canvas will check for plagiarism so you can revise your draft before the final is due.
+Turnitin on Canvas will check for plagiarism so you can revise your draft.
 Criterion will electronically mark your paper for grammar and usage mistakes.
-You are required to turn in your paper to Criterion at least once and work with your grammar.
-Points are given for second drafts.
-Some students choose to resubmit their papers to Criterion several times because they want to make their papers as strong as possible and learn the grammar rules.
+You are required to turn in your paper to Criterion twice and work with your grammar.